The Hidden Kitchen Understanding the Structure of a Modern Kitchen

 Pop the top on a can of Pepsi and turn it upside down to drain.
 It will drain with a glug-glug-glug sound.
 As the liquid drains a vacuum is formed at the top of the can (or bottom of the can since it is now upside-down).
 Nature abhors a vacuum and tries to fill it with something.
 The only thing available is air, so air is sucked up into the can through the only opening available — the same hole through which the soda is draining.
 The brief pause between one glug and the next is the air entering the can.
 Now take your handy awl from your toolbox and punch a small hole in the top (actually the bottom) of the can.
 The soda immediately pours out in a rush.
 Air now has an easier way of getting into the can through the small hole you just made, so it no longer has to fight with the liquid to use the drain hole.

-Many older kitchens sinks were vented through a drain from an upstairs bathroom.
-This is not a good method since, as in our Pepsi example, if water is draining from upstairs, the air and water are fighting for space in the drain pipe, so venting is inadequate.
+Many older kitchen sinks were vented through a drain from an upstairs bathroom.
+This is not a good method.
+As in our Pepsi example, if water is draining from upstairs, the air and water are fighting for space in the drainpipe, so venting is inadequate.
 Most plumbing codes no longer allow these "wet vents" except in exceptional circumstances, so we have to add a vent for the kitchen sink that does not share a pipe with water.

 If you install an island cabinet with a sink, the drain line serving that sink often cannot be vented conventionally.
 In this case, an automatic-vent device or a barometric (loop) vent is required.
 A licensed plumber will know which is best for your situation.
 In Nebraska, and many other localities, automatic vent devices are not allowed because they tend to fail after a few years.